 Teaching to Increase Diversity and Equity in STEM (TIDES)

-The overall goal of this three-year initiative is to increase the learning outcomes and retention of students historically underrepresented in the computer/information sciences and related STEM disciplines.
-The project will pursue two specific aims:
+The overall goal of this initiative is to increase the learning outcomes and retention of students historically underrepresented in the computer/information sciences and related STEM disciplines.
+The project pursues two specific aims:

 - develop and implement curricula that will enhance underrepresented STEM student interest, competencies and retention rates; and

 - empower STEM faculty to adopt culturally sensitive pedagogies and sustain the necessary changes in practice required for relevant and inclusive STEM teaching.